aicroe/sacnn/README.md

 $ python reduce_labels.py
 ```

-In order to decrease the number of labels since the raw data has 5 classes, this script reduce them to 3.
-It often increase the accuracy.
+In order to decrease the number of labels since the raw data has 5 classes, this script reduce and saves them at _data\_reduced_ folder.

 ## Train the network